bitcoin-sv/spv-wallet-docs/deployment/microk8s.md

 # Deploying the BUX Stack Using a MicroK8s Cluster

-In order to demonstrate the components working together to form a BSV wallet, detailed here is a reference implementation for deploying BUX using a Micro Kubernettes cluster.
+In order to demonstrate the components working together to form a BSV wallet, a guide for deploying BUX using a Micro Kubernettes cluster is detailed here.

-The basic requirements are as follows:
+At a high level there are only a few steps:

 1. Fork the k8sconfig repository such that you can link it to your own project, updating details as required.
 2. Spin up a VPS - these instructions were built config was tested using a Contabo host, instructions for AWS and other well known hosting providers will follow soon™.